 11-3-17 Update: I recently wrote a post about colloidal silver that I believe can help with diarrhea if it is as a result of something to do with possible bacteria in the food making the cat sick.
 Here’s the link to that story with the brand that I recommend, http://savingcatsdogsandcash.com/colloidal-silver/.
 I’ve used it a couple of times recently along with canned pumpkin to help alleviate some temporary bouts of diarrhea in a couple of my cats that I believe was from something they ate.
 Colloidal silver has so many uses though, I recommend always having it on hand.

-If you want to see pictures of Julien and all of my other rescue animals and their antics and get little tips and tricks I share, like my FB page, https://www.facebook.com/savingscatsanddogswhilesavingcash/
+If you want to see pictures of Julien and all of my other rescue animals and their antics, check out our Facebook page here, https://www.facebook.com/savingscatsanddogswhilesavingcash/